Not a “run of the mill” expert…

 All shifts are 12 hours long and are from 7am to 7pm (day) or 7pm to 7am (night).
 The general routine (for which there is an SOP!) involves the Doctor and Paramedic preparing and checking equipment prior to taking a handover from the previous team – all with the aid of a checklist.
 Duplicate equipment is present in both the car and aircraft so that both transport options are available depending on the incident location.
 Once at an incident, they carry two Thomas packs that contain all the necessary drugs and medical equipment.
 Once all medical interventions are completed, the patient is then escorted to hospital via land or air.

 Clinical governance is a crucial part of the service with twice-weekly Death and Disability meetings in which clinical cases are discussed.
 There is also a monthly Clinical Governance Day, open to all outside the organisation, in which clinical cases are audited.
 A fair-blame culture is key in order to highlight areas of improvement.
 Guest speakers also lecture in their particular areas of interest, which include clinical and non-clinical topics.

-Mr Vasireddy’s medico legal practice includes those who have sustained high-energy injuries.
+As a medico legal expert, Mr Vasireddy’s practice as a Consultant Orthopaedic Trauma Surgeon includes those who have sustained high-energy injuries.
 With his unique level of training and expertise he’s able to provide a range of comprehensive reports and review all aspects of a patient’s treatment.
 His consultation rooms are in London and Essex, and he may be available for domiciliary visits in London and the South East.

 Mr Vasireddy can be instructed via Medicolegal Partners by calling 020 7118 0650 or contacting us on email@example.com